 What is it?

-Regularly, over the years the subject of J.R came as a question for such and such boats of my design.
-I avoided to transform an existing work, drawn for another rig to be modified.
-As you might know with this blog or my production, my affinity for free standing rigs stands over the past 40 years.
-And free standing masts are often associated with J.R. even if it is not always the norm going back a long time.
+- Regularly, over the years the subject of J.R came as a question for such and such boats of my design.
+I avoided transforming an existing work, drawn for another rig to be modified.
+As you might know with this blog or my production, my affinity for free-standing rigs stands over the past 40 years.
+And free-standing masts are often associated with J.R. even if it is not always the norm going back a long time.

 Now, pursuing the matter came ELIA.
 Sort of timid approach into incorporating a free standing mast and open wing sail.
 Sure, we cannot go as far as solid wings for the obvious reason of not being able to lower the sail for reefing and stowage.
 Also, the elegant way of a turning spar is set up aside, at least for now in an effort to go to a simpler system; the ultimate Elia's goal.
 The Mark One is a first in this study and with the subsequent models features similar assumptions.
 A Ketch or Schooner sailplan with identical masts overall length and sails of the same size.
 As mentioned above the sails rotate around the mast and the wing camber is achieved by articulation placed at a certain distance from the mast.

 -Maybe I did not explain.
 Looking at the above renderings, I see a lot of loose ends.
 No wonder it took so long.
 Simplification, simplification makes it hard.
 Alright, straighten lines, duplicate forms and pieces; making sense?
 This is the latest version, please feel free to ask question and to offer solutions.

 -There are even more questions I suppose when you see the bottom of this boat; below the waterline.
 The variable wings in the sail plan are in tandem with the variable geometry down below.
 A choice between 2 configurations.